Government and Public Services

 FrontlineTwo years as a social worker transforming the lives of the most vulnerable children and families.
 At least half a million children in England do not have a safe or stable home and the children who need social workers deserve life-changing professionals.
 Through intensive training with expert academic input you will become a social worker and leader, so you can empower families to achieve positive, lasting change.

-Police Now: Two years as a neighbourhood police officer, policing a community of 20,000.
+Police Now: There are two options with Police Now: the National Detective Programme and the National Graduate Leadership Programme.
+Both offer a two-year initial training on the job, for example as a neighbourhood police officer, policing a community of 20,000.
 Leadership training programme which gives people the opportunity to transform challenged and often deprived communities.
 Develop skills in negotiation, problem solving and decision-making as well as resilience and emotional intelligence - all skills relevant to many careers.
 Help to improve lives, not just for today, but for generations to come.
+[NB: individual police forces quite often offer their own graduate path or degree holder entry programme (DHEP).]

 Think AheadTwo years as a mental health social worker.
 Social work, mental health and leadership training for people passionate about making a real difference to people with mental health problems.
 Mental illness is everywhere, it turns lives upside down.
 Give those with mental health problems the chance to flourish.